8ctopus/sciter-components/README.md

 `:root` stands for the clock element and `:root` is needed for styling the element itself and using other selectors on it like immediate children.

-The style set can also be assigned from the code
+The style set can also be assigned from code:

 ```jsx
 const component = (